Our submissions are currently OPEN until May 15th, 2023 at 11:59 PM EDT!

 - Prose: Up to 2000 words (total, not per piece)

 - Visual art: Up to five pieces

 - Video and audio: Around three minutes

 We accept simultaneous submissions.
-If you need to withdraw your work, please reply to your original submission with which pieces have been accepted elsewhere.
+If you need to withdraw your work, please reply to your original submission email with the names of the pieces that have been accepted elsewhere.

 We also accept previously published work.
 Please include any prior publications in which your submission has appeared within your submission document.

 You can expect to see a response to your submission one week after the closure of the submission period.
 If you receive a rejection, please wait until the next submission period to contact us again.
 If you are accepted, we request you wait to submit again until the issue following yours is out.
 We want to make room (space, if you will) for new voices.